Nonye2K3/chia/INSTALL.md

 The Chia plotting process takes multiple of hours to complete.
 If the computer or hard drives goes to sleep during the plotting process, the plotting fails and you will need to start over.
 Please ensure all sleep, hibernate and power saving modes for your computer and hard drives are disabled before starting the Chia plotting process.
 In the future, Chia will have resume plot feature.
 In the meantime, if you do get a failed plot, delete all `*.tmp` files before starting a new plot.

-## Updating from 1.8 - 1.18:
+## Updating from 8 - 19:

-Keys and configs from 1.8 and newer should automatically migrate.
-For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots). **Beta 19's blockchain is new and does not bring forward previous test chia.**
+Keys and configs from Beta 8 and newer should automatically migrate.
+For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots). **Beta 19/20's blockchain is new and does not bring forward previous test chia.**

 # Windows